skaslev/gl3w/README.rst

     Returns the address of an OpenGL extension function.
-Generally, you won't need to use it since gl3w_ loads all the functions defined in the OpenGL core profile.
-It's only exposed for completeness.
+Generally, you won't need to use it since gl3w_ loads all the functions defined in the OpenGL core profile on initialization.
+It allows you to load OpenGL extensions outside of the core profile.

 License
 -------